TrueSparrowSystems/slackmin/README.md

 <img width="575" alt="Modal wrapper example" src="https://user-images.githubusercontent.com/7627517/171832112-a87d979d-378a-44ea-b191-14c2306eb2db.png">

-#### Hidden Parameters in Modals
+### Hidden Parameters

- When we are interacting with different entities in slack through the modal box, parameters like entity, user_id on which we are performing CURD operations need to pass in modal.
+For interacting with different entities through slack, parameters like entity id, etc on which we are performing CRUD operations OR which define the context of the operations, need to be passed in every API call to the BE server.
+These parameters need to be forwarded in button actions and in modal submissions.

- Thus, we are passing parameters as hidden parameters on button action in below example:
+#### Button Values
+As a convention, we put a JSON string in value of button.
+It has 2 keys - `action` and `hiddenParams`.
+Interctive Component Middleware layer extracts hidden parameters from block_actions payload's view object and makes them available in `req.decodedParams`.

 ```javascript
 const name = 'abc'; // mention user name